On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Conclusion

 \section{Conclusion}

-Invocation of signed graphs as candidates for nut graphs allows extension of the orders at which a nut graph exists, and allows proof of all cases for regular nut graphs (signed and unsigned) with degree at most 11.
+Invocation of signed graphs as candidates for nut graphs allows extension of the orders at which a nut graph exists, and leads to a proof of all cases for regular nut graphs (either sign-balanced or sign-unbalanced) with degree at most $11$.
 As with unweighted nut graphs, signed nut graphs can be generated by a generic construction in which the order of a smaller signed nut graph increases from $n$ to $n + 2\rho$, where $\rho$ is the degree of the vertex chosen as the focus of this vertex-expansion construction.
+This was used to establish Theorem~\ref{thm:new2}, which specifies infinite series of orders $n$ for which both sign-balanced and sign-unbalanced nut graphs exists.
+Two natural questions arise:

+\begin{question} Does there exist a degree $\rho$ and order $n$ such that there is at least one $\rho$-regular sign-balanced nut graph of order $n$, but no sign-unbalanced nut graph with the same parameters? \end{question}

+Current data collected in Table~{\ref{tab:pinky}} are compatible with the existence of three patterns for $U(\rho)$ based on divisibility by $4$.
+These give the basis for the following question for $\rho$ large enough: